 No other guitar model has as much "mojo".
 Antiquity and Epiphone makes the best affordable Les Paul guitars around, but nothing beats an authentic Gibson Les Paul.
 The Gibson versions are often expensive, but very desirable and totally worth the extra investment.

 Some of the best current models include the Gibson Original & Gibson Modern collections.

 A Gibson Les Paul or Les Paul style guitar will often feature a set of humbucker style pickups that provide a fat, heavy sound.
 These pickups are often used by hard rock style guitarists as the bigger sound is more desirable than guitars with single coils - like a strat style.

 SG-style: Classic Rock, Blues, Heavy Rock, Punk

+PRS makes some really expensive models, but the affordable PRS SE Standard 24 looks and sound totally awesome.
 Another great option if you want to rock out, is the Gretsch G5655T-CB, which bears a shape familiar to those who like AC/DC and Malcolm Young, who played a similar-style Gretsch.

 JAGUAR / JAZZMASTER -style: Alt-Rock, Indie, Surf Music

 In the sixties they were commonly used by 'Surf Music' bands including the Beach Boys, and later adopted by punk and new wave acts such as Television and Elvis Costello, before finally becoming a classic (and almost exclusively) "Alt-Rock" instrument.

 SEMI-ACOUSTIC-style: Blues, Jazz, Rock'n'Roll